United States federal civil service

 November 4 2013 Katherine Archuleta is appointed as Director of the Office of Personnel Management.

-This contents of the box above is based on material from the Wikipedia article United States Office of Personnel Management, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles United States federal civil service & United States Office of Personnel Management, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also